AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ![The Content Fragment Model Editor]()

 Drag a field from the **Data Types** panel at the right of the screen and drop it onto your Content Fragment Model.
-There are multiple [data types](/help/assets/content-fragments/content-fragments-models.md#data-types) to choose from such as a single line text, multi-line text, number, and references to other fragments.
+There are multiple data types to choose from such as a single line text, multi-line text, number, and references to other fragments.

 ![Field added to Content Fragment Model]()

+>[!TIP]
+>
+>If you would like more information about the data types available to you, see the [Additional Resources section](#additional-resources) of this document for the detailed Content Fragment Models documentation.

 ## Step 7 - Define Data Properties {data-properties}